anas-ambri/anas-ambri.github.io/_posts/unpublished/2016-09-19-what-your-http-client-says-about-your-app.md

  - android
 ---

-## HTTP client 101
+## Android HTTP client 101

 [android-async-http](https://github.com/loopj/android-async-http) is a callback-based HTTP client library for Android.
 It has been my go-to http client library since I started Android, up until two years ago.
 It is perfect for beginners, because:

-- Asynchronous callbacks is much easier to reason about than the alternatives, when making network calls.
+- Asynchronous callbacks are much easier to reason about than the alternatives for making network calls.
 - It handles calling back on the original thread.
 From [the author's website](http://loopj.com/android-async-http/):

-> All requests are made outside of your app’s main UI thread, but any callback logic will be executed on the same thread as the callback was created using Android’s Handler message passing
+> All requests are made outside of your app’s main UI thread, but any callback logic will be executed on the same thread as the callback was created [...]

-It might be easier to explain this with a practical example (You can find a demo project [here](https://github.com/anas-ambri/MosbyBooksSampleApp/tree/okhttp).
+It might be easier to explain this with a practical example (You can find the demo project under discussion [here](https://github.com/anas-ambri/MosbyBooksSampleApp/tree/okhttp).
 Let's assume that we have an app that fetches some JSON off the network.
 When the app is launched, a call is started from the UI to fetch the data from a specific URL, and it eventually propagates back:

 <div class="img-center"><img src="/images/NetworkingLibrary/call_propagation.png"/> </div>